masashiltakahashi/masashiltakahashi.github.io/_pages/research.md

 #</div>
 ---

 My research focuses on **asset pricing, financial intermediation, and real estate**.
-In particular, I am interested in **demand system asset pricing** applied to fixed-income and real estate markets.
+In particular, I study how financial intermediaries shape asset prices in fixed-income and real estate markets, using natural experiments and structural models such as demand system asset pricing.

 #### **`Job Market Paper`**